STAT540-UBC-2023/analysis-assignment-cindyzhangxy/analysis_assignment.md

 - A significant interaction term for a particular gene means that the effects of hpi on expression of this particular gene are different between an infected and uninfected sample.
+Also, the interaction has a significant effect on differential expression of this particular gene.

 ### **Bonus Question** (2 POINTS - extra credit)